Energy and Water

 There are many ways students can involve themselves in energy conservation around campus.

 - See a light left on in an empty classroom?
 Take a quick second to flick it off.

 - Only charge your electronics as you need to.
-Strategize your charging times.
+Plan your charging times strategically.

 - Member of a student group with a lounge?
-Unplug energy drains that aren't being used like microwaves and phone chargers.
-Phantom load accounts for huge energy losses.
+Unplug energy draining devices that aren't being used like microwaves and phone chargers.
+Phantom load accounts for large energy losses over time.

 Studying energy efficiency?

 Students with capstone projects as part of their degree requirements can use the Office of Sustainability's Living Lab program to conduct their projects on campus itself!
 Explore how LED lighting can reduce load requirements in a certain building, research how light placement affects study behaviours, or survey how people's knowledge about the electrical grid informs their behaviours.

 We use water so often in our day-to-day lives that we often don't even recognize how we interact with it.

 Stay water conscious